-If there’s a food that France is known for it’s cheese.
-But with so many creamy cheeses, how is one to choose which to try first?
+If there’s a food that France is known for it just might be cheese.
+But with so many fabulous cheeses, how is one to choose which to try first?
 This isn’t so easy to answer, especially when you consider that few of the best French cheeses are imported to the U.S.

 So while you’re in France for a cooking vacation one delicious cheese you must try is chèvre, which translates simply to “goat” as it’s made with goat’s milk.
 While goat cheese is available in the States, French chèvre is an experience all its own.